It appears as though the provincial government is going to end the corporate secrecy around who owns land in B.C.

 Section 49 of the Business Corporations Act lays out strict legal requirements under which shareholder lists can be obtained from companies.

 This law was proclaimed shortly after Gordon Campbell became premier in 2001.
-It prevents the media from visiting a corporate registered records office to find out who owns a company.
+It prevented the media from visiting a corporate registered records office to find out who owns a company.

 In 2016 corporate secrecy in B.C. was flagged as a serious issue by Transparency International Canada.